snehilvj/dmc-docs/docs/datepicker/datepicker.md

 ### Simple Example

 This is a simple example of `DatePicker` with a callback.
-You can either use strings in format 'YYYY-MM-DD` or use the date object from datetime library.
+Use a string in the format 'YYYY-MM-DD'.

 .. exec::docs.datepicker.simple